kscheltema/100-days-of-code/log.md

   **Today's Progress:** I practised for interviews.
   **Thoughts:** I Forgot some of my JavaScript
   **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+          ### Day 52 August 17, 2022.
+  **Today's Progress:** I practised for interviews, and did some interview tests.
+  **Thoughts:** I Forgot some of my JavaScript, I will now do some JavaScript everyday, need to find alternative for FreeCodeCamp.
+  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.